tingtingctt/updatedportfolio1/README.md

 * Using media query, the nav bar is responsive to smaller screens, where the expanded narbar menu will switch to a simpler dropdown menu.

+* When a portfolio image or its github icon is clicked, a new window will be opened to be redirected - so that the audience won't have to leave the page.

 ## Background Images: